Paras-245/notes/dsa with cpp/25_Pointers.md

 ```
 - here the ptr variable hold the address of variable i
 - here int tells the datatype our pointer pointing to
+- \* is tehe dereference operator , it tells go to the address and gives the value here
 -